 Pest extermination, for killing invasive pests through the use of insecticides, traps, or full-fledged fumigations.

-Pest removall, for getting rid of pest problems that can’t be mitigated through the use of sprays.
+Pest removal, for getting rid of pest problems that can’t be mitigated through the use of sprays.

 Pest prevention, for sealing off entry points to prevent future pest intrusions.

-Some providers may offer any or all of these services, but depending on your situation, you may not need each one.
+Some providers, such as Aptive pest control may offer any or all of these services, but depending on your situation, you may not need each one.
 Be sure the services you enlist meet your needs without being upsold to offerings that aren’t strictly necessary.

 Each of these pest control services can carry out pest control tasks through a variety of different methods, including: